What to See & Do – 2025 Mexican Grand Prix

 Chapultepec Park

-Chapultepec Park (Bosque de Chapultepec) is one of the largest city parks in the western hemisphere, and home to whole forests as well as a castle, a zoo, an amusement park, several lakes and the National Museum of Anthropology.
-It also sits in the middle of Mexico City’s most affluent neighborhood, which is worth a wander too.
+Chapultepec Park (Bosque de Chapultepec) is one of the largest city parks in the western hemisphere, and home to whole forests as well as a castle, a zoo, an amusement park, several lakes, as well as the National Museum of Anthropology. and the Museo de Arte Moderno (MAM).
+It also sits in the middle of Mexico City’s most affluent neighborhood, Polanco, which is worth a wander too.

 Pyramids